 1. Kyoto Garden Sushi

-If you’re looking for impeccable ingredients and a symphony of taste sensations, book a table at this easy-to-miss gem on Kloofnek Road.
+If you’re looking for impeccably prepared sushi that’s uncompromising on quality and freshness, book a table at this serene and sophisticated gem on Kloofnek Road.

-What is it Named Best Asian Restaurant at the Eat Out Awards in 2014, this discreet restaurant sits cheek by jowl with a whole lot of hipster haunts in Tamboerskloof (Hallelujah, The Sorrows, The Power and The Glory, to name a few).
+What is it Named Best Asian Restaurant in 2014, this discreet restaurant sits cheek by jowl with a whole lot of hipster haunts in Tamboerskloof (Hallelujah, The Sorrows, The Power and The Glory, to name a few).

-Why we rate it This is pared-down Japanese cuisine: the chefs are dedicated to their craft, the ingredients are carefully sourced, and the taste is nothing short of exquisite.
+Why we rate it This is pared-down Japanese cuisine at its finest: the chefs are dedicated to their craft, the ingredients are fastidiously sourced, and the taste is nothing short of exquisite.

 What you should order The Chef’s Creation: a mixed platter of tuna, salmon, prawn and linefish rolls, nigiri and sashimi